akshatranjan25/Amazon-UI-clone/readme.md

 ## HTML

-Used different tags such as div, header, footer to make the basic structure of website
+Used different tags such as div, header, footer to make the basic structure of website.

 ## CSS

-Used flexbox, different properties like background-color, background-image,color,font-size and others to make website more appealing
+Used flexbox, different properties like background-color, background-image,color,font-size and others to make website more appealing.
-Used relative units to make website more responsive
+Used relative units to make website more responsive.